Juxce/tuneage-pac/README.md

 The initial pipeline deploys the tuneage-api Azure Function App.
 In tuneage-pac the tuneage-api function app is mimiced by a canary  function app that implements a simple function in a manner similar to the tuneage-api function app.
 The canary is the seed function for the tuneage-api function app.
 It's possible have the same function implemented in both app could be helpful down the line in keeping the mimic in line with the production code.

+Also in support of pipeline development, the mimic inlcudes a mimic unit and integration test,

 A noteable difference between the pac and the production code is that the mocks and mimics reside in a single repo whereas the tuneage artifacts are derived from several repos.
 This introduces a requirement that the pipelines be able to handle co-location with other pipelines.
 One solution is to establish a convention that the repo name also be the name of the root folder in the repo.

 #### KUnks (Known Unknowns)
 * What's the best way to sync a change in one repo to another repo in git?
 * Can manual release pipeline deployments be automated through the Azure API?
+* Should the unit and integration tests fail occasionally?
 ---
-The Tuneage pipelines are hosted in Azure Pipelines thanks to Microsoft and their support of Open Source software.
+The Tuneage pipelines are hosted in Azure Pipelines.
+Juxce thanks Microsoft and commends them for their support of open source software.

 [![Build Status](https://dev.azure.com/juxce/Tuneage/_apis/build/status/Juxce.tuneage-pac)](https://dev.azure.com/juxce/Tuneage/_build/latest?definitionId=6)
 [![Deploy to Dev](https://vsrm.dev.azure.com/juxce/_apis/public/Release/badge/592a38d1-46db-4367-840d-e39c838dc135/1/1)](https://dev.azure.com/juxce/Tuneage/_release?view=mine&definitionId=1)